 Is it still a deal if it’s something you don’t need?

 If there’s nothing you need, don’t buy anything!
 Make a list of things you need and then have a look online or in store for them.
 If you buy lots of items that you don’t need on impulse, simply because they are on sale, doesn’t mean you’ve got a bargain, it means you’ve wasted money!

-If you’d like to spend less this festive season, see our Money Saving Christmas tips.
+If you’d like to spend less this festive season, see our Money Saving Christmas Tips article.